jyothirmai-chapala/Hybrid-RAG-Search-System/README.md

 7. Combine BM25 and semantic search into a hybrid retrieval system.
 8. Use an LLM to generate answers from retrieved document context.
 9. Display the source document and page number for each retrieved result.
-10. Evaluate BM25, semantic search, and hybrid retrieval using precision and recall.
+10. Evaluate BM25, semantic search, and hybrid retrieval using Precision and Recall.
 11. Provide a simple web interface using React.

 ---

-# 4. System Architecture
+## 4. System Architecture

 The complete system follows this pipeline: